 - o Honor Code

 - Attendance Policy

-- Skill Evaluation Time-line
+- Skill Evaluation Timeline

 - Grading Policy

-- o Purchase of Kaplan Nursing and i-Human Patients access before the second week of classes
+- o Purchase of Kaplan Nursing (all students) and Docucare access (Nur2, 3 and 4) before the second week of classes

 - Drug and Alcohol Testing Policy

 - Student review of Nursing Process Paper grades

-I am responsible for checking the Nursing Program Web Site/ Course Blackboard daily and adhering to posted revisions and changes to the rules, regulations and guidelines.
+I am responsible for checking the Nursing Program Website/Course LMS daily and adhering to posted revisions and changes to the rules, regulations and guidelines.

-I am aware that the syllabus for each course is presented on Blackboard and I am responsible to read and understand its contents.
+I am aware that the syllabus for each course is presented in the Brightspace course and I am responsible to read and understand its contents.